sphinx-doc/sphinx/doc/development/theming.rst

 If the name of a file in the ``static/`` directory of a theme (or in the user's static path, for that matter) ends with ``.jinja``, it will be processed by the template engine.
-The ``.jinja`` will be left from the final file name.
+The ``.jinja`` will be removed from the final file name.
 For example, the *classic* theme has a file ``static/classic.css.jinja`` which uses templating to put the colour options into the stylesheet.
 When a documentation is built with the classic theme, the output directory will contain a